How to write a proposal cover letter in 2026: Examples + free template

 Offer

-Continuing to the offer, this is where you should further explain how you can provide a personalized solution.
+Continuing with the offer, this is where you should further explain how you can provide a personalized solution.
 Clarify to the client the unique value your solution brings to solve their problem.

 While you’ll be mentioning how your work will benefit the prospect, you should also explain what they will win from choosing to work with you.